 Major Student Aid Programs

 The Pell Grant is a need-based form of financial aid designed to help America's lowest income students obtain a college education.
-According to the most recent statistics from the National Center for Educational Statistics, 36% of students attending PSCUs are at or below the poverty level, 28% are at twice the poverty level, and 16% are at three times the poverty level.
+According to the most recent statistics from the National Center for Educational Statistics, 36 percent of students attending PSCUs are at or below the poverty level, 28 percent are at twice the poverty level, and 16 percent are at three times the poverty level.

-Supplemental Educational Opportunity Grant (SEOG)
+Supplemental Educational Opportunity Grants